When are lessons available?

 Do I need to bring a helmet?

 No, we have a large variety of helmets (in all sizes) available for our clients to use.
-If you would like to bring your own, you are more than welcome to but it must be rated for horseback riding.
-Bicycle helmets do NOT provide adequate protection for horseback riding.
+If you would like to bring your own, you are more than welcome to but it must be ASTM-approved for horseback riding.
+Bicycle/skateboard helmets do NOT provide adequate protection for horseback riding.

 What should I do during my child’s lesson?